 Soup is easily one of my favorite dishes.
 I love it year-round.
 Even in the heat of summer, I often have a pot of soup cooking on my stove.
 And this love for soup isn’t just a passion for one specific kind—I’m a fan of all kinds.
 I love thick, cheesy soups.
 I love hearty chicken noodle soups.
 I love vegetable soups, meaty chili, and whatever else I can get my hands on.
 So when someone had me try this awesome recipe for creamy chicken and wild rice soup, I knew that I had to cook it up.

 I am so very glad that I did.
-Chicken and wild rice soup has always been one of my favorite kinds, but this recipe knocks it out the park.
+Chicken and wild rice soup have always been one of my favorite kinds, but this recipe knocks it out of the park.
 It’s undoubtedly the best recipe for chicken and wild rice soup I’ve ever had.

 This creamy chicken wild and rice is packed with flavor—every bite is as delicious as the last.
 The vegetables soak up the hearty broth, and the chicken gets a more complex flavor from the vegetables.
 This is comfort food like you’ve always wanted it: warm, filling, and easy to make.